RosterElf Logo

 Key checks:

-Check employee records
+Check employee records and retention

 Key checks:

-• Check leave balances are correctly calculated
+• Check leave records and balances are correctly calculated and up to date

-• Review personal information is current
+• Verify personal information is current and stored securely under the Australian Privacy Principles

 Review workplace policies